 Making our RV a Home

 With that said, this sofa has made being in the RV all that more enjoyable.
 It feels like home.
 It’s nice to snuggle up and watch a movie with the fireplace on, especially as the fall nights are getting chillier.

 Eric recently had to head out of town for a day and I even slept on the sofa with both cats!
 Well, one slept on the ottoman next to it, but we were all super comfy.
 Then again, I’m like 5 foot.

 I love that I can easily change out the blankets and throw pillows because it’s a nice, neutral color that lends itself as the perfect backdrop to any season.

 Side note about the ottomans: I bought the microsuede ottomans/folding chairs nearly a year ago, and although I wasn’t too big on the actual style, I liked that they could hold storage, fold flat, be used as ottomans, or flip up and be used as extra seating.
 They were also super affordable so I figured they were worth a shot.
 I can say that although they look a little odd in the “chair” position, they are pretty comfy and very functional.
-I may upgrade them in the future, but for now they’re coming in handy.
-There are other colors options too.
+I plan to upgrade them in the future, but for now, they’re coming in handy.

 And it’s most certainly #catapproved, which you may have noticed if you follow us on Instagram.
 Kobe spends a lot more time on the sofa than we do…

 Don’t forget to watch the video showing the storage we have underneath the sofa, although we still plan to install soft closing lid hinges someday.